ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-5-2.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 9: Providing Resources and Support for Innovation
+Providing Resources and Support for Innovation
 ---------------------------------------------------------

 In this chapter, we delve into the critical role of providing resources and support to foster innovation within organizations.
 By allocating the necessary resources and creating a supportive environment, organizations can empower individuals and teams to explore new ideas, take risks, and drive meaningful innovation.